Cancel anytime

 History and Background

 Capitol Federal Financial, Inc. was founded in 1893 as Capitol Federal Savings and Loan Association.
-It is a unitary savings and loan holding company that has primarily operated in Kansas.
-Over time, it has grown through organic expansion and retained its focus on community banking.
+It has evolved from a local savings and loan to a publicly traded company while maintaining its focus on community banking in Kansas and Missouri.

 Core Business Areas

-- Retail Banking: Offers a range of deposit accounts, including checking, savings, and money market accounts, along with certificates of deposit.
-Provides traditional banking services to individuals and small businesses.
+- Retail Banking: Provides a range of deposit accounts, including checking, savings, and money market accounts, as well as certificates of deposit (CDs).

 Leadership and Structure